Canada–China relations: Initial warming

 By 2015, roughly 460 Canadian companies were doing business in China.
 Justin Trudeau became the prime minister of Canada in November 2015, and relations between China and Canada improved, at least for two years.

-Trudeau paid an official visit to China from August 30 to September 7, 2016, days before the G20 meeting in Hangzhou.
+Trudeau paid an official visit to China from 30 August to 7 September 2016, days before the G20 meeting in Hangzhou.
 However, the visit failed to get a balanced relationship with China.
 Trudeau negotiated the release after a two-year Chinese imprisonment on espionage charges of Canadian missionary Kevin Garratt.

 Chinese Premier Li Keqiang visited Canada in September 2016 to implement China's cat-and-mouse tactic.
 Canadian canola exports had been under the threat of a ban by Beijing, who maintained that the product contained pests.
 That was alleviated on 22 September 2016.
 The world's largest canola exporter is Canada, and in 2015 over 40 per cent of that crop was exported to China.
 Both countries have been in a dispute over the crop since 2009.